vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/01_praveshaH/02_lokotpattiH.md

 *Objection*:—

-&gt; “The meaning assigned to the verse does not appear to be its right &gt; meaning at all.
-What appears to be its right meaning is that the &gt; Creator is entirely independent in assigning their work to the &gt; creatures.
-The verse thus means as follows:—‘*Every creature conformed &gt; to*,—*i.e*., carried on—*that same action*—in the form either of &gt; *doing harm to others*, or its contrary,—*to which the Lord had &gt; directed it at*—at the beginning of creation’; that is, man does not &gt; have recourse to actions, cither entirely on the advice of his father &gt; and other elders, or by his own will; in fact, whatever good or bad &gt; action he performs, he does wholly in accordance with Prajāpati’s &gt; directions, entirely uninfluenced by the advice of any other person.
-&gt;
-&gt; ‘*When created again*’—*i.e*., when born again, whether in another &gt; cycle, or in this same cycle,—it is Prajāpati alone who directs all &gt; animate beings to be the doers of actions; hence even past good and &gt; bad acts arc done by them only in obedience to the directions of &gt; Prajāpati; this has been thus declared:—‘They become agents without &gt; being masters of their own actions; to the good or the bad act they &gt; are led on by God’; and again ‘this ignorant creature has no control &gt; over his pleasure and pain; it is only as led on by God that he goes &gt; to heaven or to hell.’”
+> “The meaning assigned to the verse does not appear to be its right
+> meaning at all.
+What appears to be its right meaning is that the
+> Creator is entirely independent in assigning their work to the
+> creatures.
+The verse thus means as follows:—‘*Every creature conformed
+> to*,—*i.e*., carried on—*that same action*—in the form either of
+> *doing harm to others*, or its contrary,—*to which the Lord had
+> directed it at*—at the beginning of creation’; that is, man does not
+> have recourse to actions, cither entirely on the advice of his father
+> and other elders, or by his own will; in fact, whatever good or bad
+> action he performs, he does wholly in accordance with Prajāpati’s
+> directions, entirely uninfluenced by the advice of any other person.
+>
+> ‘*When created again*’—*i.e*., when born again, whether in another
+> cycle, or in this same cycle,—it is Prajāpati alone who directs all
+> animate beings to be the doers of actions; hence even past good and
+> bad acts arc done by them only in obedience to the directions of
+> Prajāpati; this has been thus declared:—‘They become agents without
+> being masters of their own actions; to the good or the bad act they
+> are led on by God’; and again ‘this ignorant creature has no control
+> over his pleasure and pain; it is only as led on by God that he goes
+> to heaven or to hell.’”

 To the above we make the following reply:—If the suggested explanation were accepted, (1) it would mean the abandoning of the idea of an